ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-Presence of .Mind.—Prof. Wilder gives
-these short rules for action in case of acci­
 dent: For dust in the eyes, avoid rubbing;
 dash water into them; remove cinders,
 etc., with the round point of a lead pencil.